 The size and type of wedding cake you’re getting will influence which cake stands you can use.
 Common types of wedding cakes include:

 There are different styles of cake stands.
 You can choose which one will work for your wedding cake based on the height of your cake and how much it weighs.
 You should also think about how you want the cake to be displayed (tiered, separate layers on different stands, or floating.)

 A pedestal cake stand is a raised cake stand that can be used for one or multi-tiered cakes.
-This is a popular choice for wedding cakes as it elevates your cake and creates a beautiful display for your cake/dessert table.
+This is a popular choice for wedding cake display as it elevates your cake and creates an eye-catching centerpiece for your cake/dessert table.